Chloride: Occurrence in nature

 In nature, chloride is found primarily in seawater, which has a chloride ion concentration of 19400 mg/liter.
 Smaller quantities, though at higher concentrations, occur in certain inland seas and in subterranean brine wells, such as the Great Salt Lake in Utah and the Dead Sea in Israel.

 Most chloride salts are soluble in water, thus, chloride-containing minerals are usually only found in abundance in dry climates or deep underground.
-Some chloride-containing minerals include halite (sodium chloride NaCl), sylvite (potassium chloride KCl), bischofite (MgCl_{2}∙6H_{2}O), carnallite (KCl∙MgCl_{2}∙6H_{2}O), and kainite (KCl∙MgSO_{4}∙3H_{2}O).
+Some chloride-containing minerals include halite (sodium chloride NaCl), sylvite (potassium chloride KCl), bischofite (MgCl2*6H2O), carnallite (KCl*MgCl2*6H2O), and kainite (KCl*MgSO4*3H2O).
 It is also found in evaporite minerals such as chlorapatite and sodalite.

 Role in biology

 Chloride has a major physiological significance, which includes regulation of osmotic pressure, electrolyte balance and acid-base homeostasis.
 Chloride is present in all body fluids, and is the most abundant extracellular anion which accounts for around one third of extracellular fluid's tonicity.

 Chloride is an essential electrolyte, playing a key role in maintaining cell homeostasis and transmitting action potentials in neurons.
 It can flow through chloride channels (including the GABA_{A} receptor) and is transported by KCC2 and NKCC2 transporters.

 Chloride is usually (though not always) at a higher extracellular concentration, causing it to have a negative reversal potential (around −61 mV at 37 °C in a mammalian cell).
 Characteristic concentrations of chloride in model organisms are: in both E. coli and budding yeast are 10–200 mM (dependent on medium), in mammalian cells 5–100 mM and in blood plasma 100 mM.

 Chloride is also needed for the production of hydrochloric acid in the stomach.

 The concentration of chloride in the blood is called serum chloride, and this concentration is regulated by the kidneys.
 A chloride ion is a structural component of some proteins; for example, it is present in the amylase enzyme.
 For these roles, chloride is one of the essential dietary minerals (listed by its element name chlorine).
 Serum chloride levels are mainly regulated by the kidneys through a variety of transporters that are present along the nephron.
 Most of the chloride, which is filtered by the glomerulus, is reabsorbed by both proximal and distal tubules (majorly by proximal tubule) by both active and passive transport.